Geography of Nigeria: Tropical maritime air mass

-The high temperatures coupled with an increase in insolation cause a region of low pressure to develop over West Africa and Nigeria between March to May.
-The tropical continental air mass from the Sahara is weakened by the overheating of the land surface.
-This transfer of heat in turn causes the atmosphere to expand and become lighter.
-The air mass loses its strength around February in the southern part of Nigeria to June in northern Nigeria and begins to retreat coupled with the rising of air in form of convection within this air mass, further weakening the dominance of the wind over West Africa.
-The air mass finally retreats from most of Nigeria around April to May.
-The sun's rays enters into the atmosphere of Nigeria more intense than it does during the Harmattan, which contains dust and haze.
+High temperatures and increased insolation cause low pressure in West Africa and Nigeria between March and May.
+The Saharan continental air mass weakens due to land surface overheating, causing the atmosphere to expand and become lighter.
+The air mass retreats, and the sun's rays enter Nigeria's atmosphere more intensely than during Harmattan.
 The heating of the West Africa land mass creates a low pressure region over West Africa.
 This low pressure zone aid in the development of the tropical maritime air mass from the south Atlantic.

 The tropical maritime air mass is a warm, humid and unstable trade wind.
 Convection currents form within the airmass whenever there is little instability in the airmass as a result of a slight to a very high orographic uplift in mountainous regions like the Obudu Plateau or the heating of the land which can trigger the formation of cumulonimbus cloud leading to thunderstorms within the air mass.
 During the dominance of the tropical maritime air mass, mornings are bright and sunny, the sun's heating of the land in the mornings and afternoons sets up convectional currents, these currents rise vertically, cumulonimbus clouds are formed, and torrential downpours can occur in the afternoon.

 The African easterly wave is another major contributor of rainfall during the summer monsoons months of May to September.
 The nature of this wave changes at about 15 degrees north latitude.
 The waves that pass south of this latitude carry moisture and create convection that leads to rain clouds.
 Nigeria's location in the wetter part of the easterly waves south of the 15 degrees north latitude creates wetter climatic conditions for Nigeria, especially during the monsoons.